Assignment 5: Keyboard and Simple Shell

 • Function keys F1-F12

-• Shift, Caps Lock, Alt, Control
+• Modifiers are Shift, Caps Lock, Control, Alt

 If you are using a Mac, Keyboard Viewer is a handy tool for visualizing the character produced for a given key combination.
 Try it out!
 If you are still unsure how to handle a particular case, experiment with our reference implementation of the keyboard using the test application from lab.